This post is sponsored by Regions Bank, member of the FDIC. All opinions my own.

 I’d be remiss if I didn’t say that owning a small business, is a wonderful and rewarding experience, but doesn’t come without trials!
 One of those aspects is budgeting.
 A small business is only as successful as the income it generates.
 And in my business, working often off commissions and as a contract employee, paychecks don’t come with regularity into my bank account.
 That’s why today I’m here to share 5 budget tips from a small business owner – tips I’ve learned in my eight plus years of running my own business.

 Because I’m not a salaried employee, I don’t receive that regular paycheck every two weeks.
 Let me just say I wasn’t perfect at budgeting, and still am not, however with a lot of trial and error and learning from my mistakes, I’ve finally found budgeting tips that work for me.

-Today I’ve teamed up with Regions Bank, member FDIC, whom you might remember from this helpful business post last year – modernized banking for the small business owner, to share my 5 budget tips from a small business owner.
+I’ve teamed up with Regions Bank, member FDIC, whom you might remember from this helpful previous business post of mine – modernized banking for the small business owner, to share my 5 budget tips from a small business owner.